The only way I can get the kids to eat raw-ish veggies is if I throw them into a Mixed Fried Rice.

 Once you read something like this the last thing you want to do is serve it up on a plate to your family, right?

-While your choice of saute oil does not really matter if you would like it to taste better, opt for sesame seed oil.
+While your choice of sauteing oil does not really matter, I like using sesame seed oil.

 Not only is it a healthier alternative,